L1Ryx/L1Ryx/README.md

 I'm Shawn, a gameplay/audio programmer and technical sound designer.
 I co-founded the [Hopkins Game Dev Society](https://www.hopkinsgamedevsociety.com/), where we empower Johns Hopkins University students to create games by providing formal mentorship and hosting career-building events.

 I'm comfortable with:
-- Game Engines: Unity, Unreal
+- Game Development: Unity, Unreal Engine 5, Gameplay and Systems Architecture
-- Languages: C++, C#, C, Javascript (React, TypeScript), Java, GLSL, HLSL, Python
+- Languages: C/C++, C#, TypeScript/JavaScript (React), Java, GLSL, HLSL, Python
-- Audio Middleware: Wwise, FMOD
+- Technical Audio: Wwise, FMOD
+- Collaboration: Git, Perforce, Jira, Confluence

 When I’m not working on professional projects, I like building personal games and implementing cool game design ideas (glorified shower thoughts).
 This page serves as a brief introduction to my work and a showcase of some of the more recent personal projects I’ve worked on.